Snackbars in the Netherlands: the ultimate guide

 Snackbars are the ultimate Dutch fast-food venues, catering to your needs through the long Dutch nights.

-One late night, fueled by alcohol, you’re wandering through the streets when suddenly, a neon light catches your eye.
-Written with bold letters is the word “snackbar.”
-Now, you can rest easy in the knowledge that you’ve found a safe space to fill that growling tummy.
+Suddenly, a neon light catches your eye: written in bold letters is the word “snackbar.”
+You’ve found a safe space to fill that growling tummy.

-Below is a brief history of snackbars and what you can eat in them. 👇
+Here’s a brief history of these iconic spaces, and what you can eat in them. 👇

 What is a snackbar?